Plastic Surgery Interactive Resource

 by John Di Saia MD

-Extreme Makeover, The Swan and other such television has increased the number of potential cosmetic surgery clients.
-These viewers are not always the best candidates for surgery however.
+Extreme Makeover, The Swan and similar media have increased the number of potential cosmetic surgery clients.
+These people are not always good candidates for surgery however.
+Some need to come "Down to Earth" before they can have surgery.

 "Reasonable Expectations" Still Reign Supreme